Suicide Prevention Programme Manager

 Do you have strong programme and project management experience and excellent communication skills to drive, lead and deliver the Suicide Prevention programme across Birmingham and Solihull?

-This crucial new role provides an excellent opportunity for a highly motivated and outcome focused individual to play a key role in providing a programme management approach to the multi-agency suicide prevention plans, ultimately saving lives in Birmingham and Solihull.
-You will work autonomously as you manage the new NHS England funding in terms of setting up new service provision and providing reports to NHSE as well as the suicide prevention multi-agency groups in Birmingham and Solihull.
+This crucial role provides an excellent opportunity for a highly motivated and outcome focused individual to play a key role in providing a programme management approach to the multi-agency suicide prevention plans, ultimately saving lives in Birmingham and Solihull.
+You will be responsible for the development and implementation of key programme areas including, real time surveillance (RTS), suicide bereavement support and suicide prevention and postvention training, and for delivering reports to NHS England and the Solihull and Birmingham Suicide Prevention multi-agency groups.

 In addition to your excellent programme management skills, you will also have the ability to build effective sustainable working relationships with a range of key stakeholders and partners, to lead and implement successful programmes/projects through a multi-disciplinary, multi-organisational and cross boundary approach.

-This is a fixed term contract for a period of 12 months, working with Birmingham Public Health 3 days per week / Solihull Public Health 2 days per week.
+This is a two year fixed term contract working with Birmingham Public Health three days per week / Solihull Public Health two days per week.